- Quinta Brunson + ABC Network Sued For Copyright Infringement For Television Show ‘Abbott Elementary’ - July 18, 2022

-Undeterred and confident with how serious my words were, I rattled out all of the immediate issues affecting teachers we all knew.
+Undeterred and confident with how profound my words were, I rattled out all of the immediate issues affecting teachers we all knew.
 In our circle of friends (who all happened to be teachers) we alone had:

--a teacher afraid her school would be taken over by a charter school company due to years of low test scores that plagued the community.
+-a teacher is afraid her school would be taken over by a charter school company due to years of low test scores that plagued the community.

 -a teacher whose health insurance costs were going up by 200% while her pay was going down each year

 -a teacher who experienced a child cursing them out and filming the interaction for social media

 -a teacher with 200 kids who pass through her classroom in one single day who were all expected to pass a new Common Core exam that no one had any clue what it would be like.

 Yes, all of the above happened in one day on my timeline.
 In 2016, teaching is no longer a profession that is revered or even respected by the mass public.
 Instead, we have become a profession plagued by low morale and even lower pay.